Today I was in Logy Bay from 9 AM until 3 PM, watching the iceberg that has grounded there.

-I did see all the action though, the berg had been making loud booming noises all morning, announcing the inevitable.
-After a particularly deep and gut wrenching roar, the iceberg finally collapsed into the bay.
+I did take pictures of all the action though, the berg had been making loud booming noises all morning, announcing its inevitable demise.
+After a particularly deep and gut-wrenching roar, the iceberg finally collapsed into the bay.
 The resulting wave could have turned over a small boat, but fortunately I was the only one near, at a safe distance some 50 metres away, up on the cliffs.
-As it happened I was taking some wide shots and here you can sort of see what it looked like when it happened:

 After the baby berg had fallen off, it quickly floated away allowing the big iceberg to turn over, showing its new shape.
-I wanted to take a few shots of the bay with both the iceberg and the baby berg so I walked out to the other side of the cliffs, when I got there a tour boat arrived on the scene.
-These tourists had missed the spectacle by a few minutes, this photo shows that the iceberg (which is classified as small) is still pretty big, even the bergy bit (the official name for these baby bergs) in the foreground is bigger than the tour boat:
+I wanted to take a few shots of the bay with both the iceberg and the baby berg so I walked out to the other side of the cliffs.